Diagrammatics for Soergel categories: Preliminaries

-An element of this module can be written as a sum of terms given by $d+1$ polynomials, one in each slot separated by the tensors.
+Note that $B_{\emptyset}=R$ and We reiterate this important point: a typical element of a tensor product of $d$ generators $B_i$ can be expressed (up to linear combination) by a choice of $d+1$ polynomials, one in each slot separated by the tensors.
 Multiplication by an element of $R$ in any particular slot is an $R$-bimodule endomorphism.